Jacarte/jacarte.github.io/_posts/2023-07-13-WasmtimeAndIntelPIN.md

 The images below illustrate the stark contrast in trace plots before and after the application of our filtering process.

+TODO image

 The code and implementation of our Pintool can be found at https://github.com/Jacarte/tawasco/tree/main/host_based/tracer

+> **Disclaimer** The plots are obtained using the TracerGraph tool https://github.com/SideChannelMarvels/Tracer/tree/master/TraceGraph.
+We collect the traces in the same format needed to perform the Daredevil attack and therefore, their plotting.